USA Football Equipment Grants Now Available For 2011

 Youth, middle school and high school football programs are eligible to apply for football equipment grants from USA Football, the sport’s national governing body in the United States.
 The online application resides at usafootball.com and is available through May 17.

 Based on merit and need, USA Football will award $1 million in football equipment grants to assist and further strengthen America’s grassroots football community.
-USA Football’s grant program has assisted the youth and high school football community since 2006 and will have awarded more than $3 million worth of football equipment by the end of this year.
+USA Football’s grant program has assisted the youth and high school football community since 2006 and will have awarded more than $4 million worth of football equipment by the end of this year.
 The program is made possible through the NFL Youth Football Fund.

-Each youth league (players aged 6-14) selected for a grant receives a $1,000 package that offers a variety of football equipment to choose from.
+Each selected youth league and middle school program receives a $1,000 package that offers a variety of football equipment and uniform options to choose from.
 High schools receive similar packages valued at $1,500.
-All grants are fulfilled by Riddell, the official football helmet and protective equipment partner of USA Football and its national team program.
-Awarded Riddell equipment includes helmets, shoulder pads, field equipment and apparel.
+Equipment grants are fulfilled by Riddell, the official helmet and protective equipment partner of USA Football.

 “Our equipment grants help youth leagues and school football programs continue to make a positive impact in their communities through America’s favorite sport,” USA Football Executive Director SCOTT HALLENBECK said.
 “Even with multiple fundraisers and registration fees, some organizations struggle to properly equip their teams.
 We’re proud to help ensure great football experiences for the young people, families and volunteers who power this sport and celebrate its values of teamwork and sportsmanship.”

 Independent nonprofit USA Football offers innovative programs and development resources to ensure a positive football experience for youth and high school players.
 USA Football members – players, coaches, youth league commissioners and game officials – reside in all 50 states.

 About USA Football